 Special, AP and hospital schools will get £240 for each place for the 2020 to 2021 academic year.

 We have applied additional weighting to specialist settings, recognising the significantly higher per pupil costs they face.
 A typical primary school of 200 pupils will receive £16,000 while a typical secondary school of 1,000 pupils will receive £80,000.

 To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) has published a coronavirus (COVID-19) support guide for schools with evidence-based approaches to catch up for all students.
 Our plan for use of the funding is based on the EEF guidance.

 Our particular issues identified from the lost time of closure (both March - July 2020, and January - March 2021) are:

 -Gaps in phonics knowledge in Year 1 and 2 - a large proportion of the phonics programme was not taught and the autumn check showed lower attainment than normal.

 -The lack of progress in writing in KS2, particularly in Y3 and Y4 - the September baseline assessment data show attainment was lower than the previous spring term's data.

-Raised levels of anxiety amongst some pupils (and staff).
+-Raising levels of anxiety amongst some pupils / families (and staff).